-Fixed: your gas unit price stays the same throughout your contract, but you may be tied in for up to four years.
-This prevents you from switching until your contract ends
+Your gas unit price stays the same throughout your contract, but you may be tied in for up to five years.
+This prevents you from switching until your contract ends.

-Flexible: you pay for the gas you need up front, which lets you take advantage of low rates if your usage is high.
-However, you may lose out if prices drop after you buy
+You pay for the gas you need upfront, which lets you take advantage of low rates if your usage is high.
+However, you may lose out if prices drop after you buy.

-Eco: the gas supply comes from renewable sources, so the gas is more eco-friendly.
-The price of eco tariffs vary, so compare quotes to find the best price
+The gas supply comes from renewable sources or is carbon offset to make it more eco-friendly.
+The price of renewable tariffs vary, so compare quotes to find the best price.

-If you choose a fixed-term contract, you can’t switch supplier until your contract ends, so compare as many quotes as possible to get the cheapest rate.
+You can’t switch supplier until your contract ends once you sign up to one, so compare as many quotes as possible to get the cheapest rate.

 Business gas prices vary between suppliers depending on your business circumstances, so you need to get quotes from different energy companies to find the best deal.